Special Needs Trusts Pros, Cons, and FAQs

 16. Can I create a special needs trust and still be eligible for Medicaid and SSI?

-Medicaid and SSI law also permits “(d)(4)(C)” or “pooled trusts.”
+Medicaid and SSI law also permit “(d)(4)(C)” or “pooled trusts.”
 Such trusts pool the resources of many disabled beneficiaries, and those resources are managed by a non-profit association.
 Unlike individual special needs trusts, which may be created only for those under age 65, pooled trusts may be for beneficiaries of any age and may be created by the beneficiary his- or herself.
-In addition, at the beneficiary’s death the state does not have to be repaid for its Medicaid expenses on his or her behalf if the funds are retained in the trust for the benefit of other disabled beneficiaries.
+In addition, at the beneficiary’s death the state may not have to be repaid for its Medicaid expenses on his or her behalf if the funds are retained in the trust for the benefit of other disabled beneficiaries.
 (At least, that’s what the federal law says; some states require reimbursement under all circumstances.)
-Although a pooled trust is an option for a disabled individual over age 65 who is receiving Medicaid or SSI, those over age 65 who make transfers to the trust will incur a transfer penalty.
+Although a pooled trust may be an option for a disabled individual over age 65 who is receiving Medicaid or SSI, those over age 65 who make transfers to the trust will incur a transfer penalty.

-17. Can Life Insurance Be Used to fund a special needs trust?
+17. Can Life Insurance be used to fund a special needs trust?

 18. Will trust income affect SSI eligibility?

-Income paid from a special needs trust to a beneficiary will reduce SSI benefits by one dollar for every dollar paid to him or her directly.
+Income paid from a special needs trust to a beneficiary would reduce SSI benefits by one dollar for every dollar paid to him or her directly.
 In addition, payments by the trust to the beneficiary for food or housing are considered “in kind” income and, again, the SSI benefit will be cut by one dollar for every dollar of value of such “in kind” income.
 Some attorneys draft the trusts to limit the trustee’s discretion to make such payments.
 Others do not limit the trustee’s discretion, but instead counsel the trustee on how the trust funds may be spent, permitting more flexibility for unforeseen events or changes in circumstances in the future.
 The difference has to do with philosophy, the situation of the client, and the amount of money in the trust.